-Collecting and analyzing data is a key to the company’s adaptation to a changing market, enabling it to make the right decisions quickly.
+Data analysis in construction is a key to the company’s adaptation to a changing market, enabling it to make the right decisions quickly.
 More accurate data helps you navigate and strategize better.
 Therefore, construction business may opt for new information sources and big data approach in their project management, since both will help assess real labor costs, cut unnecessary costs, and streamline project activities.

 There are two important rules to collect data successfully:

 - Each new data set has to enhance and deepen your already accumulated expertise

 We, at NNTC, decided to set a project pipeline by automating data collection and analysis for construction companies given the rules above.

 Firstly, our engineers came up with a solution to monitor and calculate labor costs at construction sites, which accelerates workers’ check-in and out, tracks employees’ on-site presence, detects idlers, and automatically counts workaholics’ overtime.
 The reports are displayed in a few clicks and the data are securely stored on a construction company’s server, so that you can enjoy reviewing project progress and redistribute resources for smarter spending.
 Read how Al Nasiya Construction automated worker attendance and boosted its efficiency using video analytics.